Kenichi Ara: Principal writings

 Ara publishes essays mainly in the conservative magazines Seiron and Shokun.

-Between May 1986 and May 1987 he published a series of oral testimonies from witnesses of the Nanking Incident of 1937 in the pages of Seiron Magazine which were released in book form in 1987 and then re-edited and re-released in 2002.
+Between May 1986 and May 1987 he published a series of oral testimonies from witnesses of the Nanjing Incident of 1937 in the pages of Seiron Magazine which were released in book form in 1987 and then re-edited and re-released in 2002.

 The book was poorly received by mainstream historians.
 Ikuhiko Hata stated that "It’s plain to see that his strategy is to avoid the people who will give evidence of atrocities and seek out only those who assert their innocence and thus conclude that nothing improper happened".
 Tokushi Kasahara also noted that both editions of the book cut out inconvenient testimonies from the original Seiron articles.

 In his book Saikenshō: Nankin De Hontō Wa Nani Ga Okotta No Ka he alleges that the person who sheltered Yoon Bong-Gil prior to his 29 April 1932 bombing in Shanghai was George Ashmore Fitch.